 I also want to show, particularly to children and young entrepreneurs, that your dreams are worth chasing.
 You can start your very own business from your kitchen table, with nothing more than a pen and paper - and in my case, chocolate!

-What would you say are the biggest challenges when it comes to running a small business specialising in food & beverage?
+What would you say are the biggest challenges when it comes to running a small business specializing in food & beverage?

 Being able to stand out with a product that is AAA in a very crowded marketplace, whilst competing on price, quality, and taste.